monome/docs/docs/norns/index.md

 Connecting to an existing network requires a few steps.
 Upon entering the SYSTEM menu a WIFI scan is initiated.
 Once entering the WIFI screen and scrolling to NETWORK, use ENC3 to select among available networks (indicated on the bottom right).
 If you have WPA networking active on your network, you will be requested to enter a password.
 Use ENC3 to select between DEL/OK and alphanumeric input; and enter in the password for your network.
 When completed, use ENC3 to select OK, and the norns will complete the connection.
 Once connected, you will see information about the network connection as well as the IP address that the device has on the network.
 Now, you can point a browser to that address (i.e. - 192.168.0.60) to get to the maiden interface.

-_NOTE:_ There is a [known bug](https://github.com/monome/norns/wiki/known-bugs) where an initial wifi connection may crash the device.

 ### SYSTEM / SYNC